Maria Aparecida Pedrossian: Personal life

 At the age of 21 she met Pedro Pedrossian for the first time at Praça das Sé, in São Paulo.

 Maria Aparecida married Pedro Pedrossian in 1948, with their marriage they had six children, including Pedro Pedrossian Filho, 11 grandchildren, including Pedro Pedrossian Neto and 12 great-grandchildren.

 For years, the couple ended up living in cities in the interior of São Paulo, such as Lins, Araçatuba and Bauru.

 In 2017, Maria Aparecida became the widow of Pedro Pedrossian after his death.
 The two were married for 69 years.

 Health and death

 On December 21, 2022, she was intubated after suffering a heart attack, she had already undergone catheterization and angioplasty.

 On December 23, 2022, Maria Aparecida Pedrossian died in the morning at the age of 88.

-His wake took place at 1 pm on the same day, at the Parque das Primaveras cemetery and the burial and burial took place at 4:30 pm.
+Her wake took place at 1 pm on the same day, at the Parque das Primaveras cemetery and the burial took place at 4:30 pm.